-- Completed all COM's entrance requirements. - Completed all course requirements for the certificate being conferred with a minimum grade of "C" in all courses. - Completion of at least 25% of the credit hours toward any degree must be earned at COM; however, at least 51% of the required specialized courses must be completed at COM. - Cleared all holds and financial obligations to COM. - All clinical facility ID badges and dosimeters must be returned to the Program before the student will be released to take the State of Texas examination.
+- Completed all COM's entrance requirements. - Completed all course requirements for the degree being conferred with a minimum grade of "C" in all courses. - Completion of at least 25% of the credit hours toward any degree must be earned at COM; however, at least 51% of the required specialized courses for a degree must be completed at COM. - Cleared all holds and financial obligations to COM. - All clinical facility ID badges and dosimeters must be returned to the Program before the student will be released to take the ARRT examination.